Gekdev/gekdev.github.io/docs/html/basic.md

 * style

-	define style information for a single HTML page
+	**style information for a single HTML page**

 * link element

-	link to external style sheets
+	**link to external style sheets**

 	`<link rel="stylesheet" href="mystyle.css">`

 * meta

-    specify which character set is used, page description, keywords, author, and other metadata.
+    **specify which character set is used, page description, keywords, author, and other metadata**

-    used by browsers (how to display content), by search engines (keywords), and other web services.
+    used by browsers (how to display content), by search engines (keywords), and other web services

     ```html
     <meta charset="UTF-8">